Connemara, Galway, Ireland

 What We Discovered About Connemara

-There are lots of things which we discovered about Connemara on our trip.
-Such as the fact that it carries linguistics traditions as being one of the largest Gaeltacht (Irish-speaking) regions.
-This will be interesting for those who want to learn about language. it’s not easy though.
+We discovered many things about the district on our trip, such as the fact that it carries linguistics traditions as one of the largest Gaeltacht (Irish-speaking) regions.
+This will be interesting for those who want to learn about language.
+It’s not easy, though.

 Tourists or visitors to this place – just like us – might not have that much time to learn a language.
 But they could enjoy listening to the way people speak.
-They will also get the chance to enjoy getting introduced to those different tastes in music and of course after passing by the cultural places and those historical destinations related to the touristic experience.
+They will also get the chance to enjoy being introduced to those different tastes in music and, of course, after passing by the cultural places and historical destinations related to the touristic experience.

-There are so many great things you can do in Connemara from visiting the beautiful beaches, get involved in water sports.
-As well as checking out interesting castles and much more.
+You can do so many great things in Connemara, from visiting the beautiful beaches to getting involved in water sports.
+I also like checking out interesting castles and much more.
 It’s the perfect place if you’re looking to get away from the chaos of city life and get more involved in local life.

 Also, make sure you check out some of our other blog posts that might interest you: Clifden Dunguaire Castle in Kinvara, Kilkenny, Letterkenny, Grianan of Alieach, County Kerry